 This plan gives a defined structure for a coordinated national response to blood product shortages and other threats to the blood supply.
-The Blood Service participated in the development of the plan.
+The Australian Red Cross Blood Service participated in the development of the plan.

-The plan should, however, be seen as a living document and regularly reviewed in conjunction with the HTC and other key stakeholders.
+The plan should, however, be seen as a living document and regularly reviewed in conjunction with the Hospital Transfusion Committee and other key stakeholders.

 The clinical community plays a central role in the NBSCP in ensuring appropriate clinical transfusion and optimal inventory management practices, and the prioritisation of available blood supplies to those patients with the greatest clinical need.

 Therefore, it is imperative that institutions have in place appropriate arrangements to support the plan.

 Awareness of the document and its implications is essential for your laboratory and the facilities to which your laboratory supplies blood products.